XenitAB/terraform-modules/modules/kubernetes/grafana-k8s-monitoring-billable/README.md

-# grafana-k8s-monitoring-lite
+# grafana-k8s-monitoring-billable

-Lightweight version of grafana-k8s-monitoring that only collects node CPU metrics.
+Lightweight version of grafana-k8s-monitoring that only collects node metrics for billing purposes.
-Sends only `kube_node_status_capacity{resource="cpu"}` to Grafana Cloud.
+Sends only node metrics to Grafana Cloud.

 ## Requirements